monsoonmaelstrom/book2/book2.md

 “And what’s your take?”

 “My vote is to give her enough rope to either hang herself, or figure out how to climb back up.
 But I told Alex if he disagrees, I won’t stop him.
 For now though, I think he’s willing to wait and see.”
 I’m quiet for a minute, before finally saying, “People like her are the reason everyone is scared of people like us.
-Right now, I don’t think there’s anything she wouldn’t do for a little bit more power, and I mean just for the sake of more power.”
+Right now, I don’t think there’s anything she wouldn’t do for a little bit more power, and I mean *just* for the sake of more power.”

 ----

 The next day, we begin to see signs of habitation again.
 There are small farmsteads and streams of smoke rising from chimneys in the distance.
 Halfway through the day, we could journey by actual road if we desired, but I’m unwilling to chance it.
 Based on where we got off the ship, this is the only logical direction we would come from, so if someone is looking for us, that road is the one they would be watching.
 I don’t know if anyone is, but I feel like we’d be idiots to assume they aren’t.

 “No magic,” I tell the others.
 “At least not until we’re back in Branton.
 There’s a chance they could use it to find us,” I add, thinking about how Liam’s magic works.
-And I’m pretty sure I could do it if I tried.
+I’m pretty sure I could do it if I tried.

 I get nods of acknowledgment from everyone but Lisette.
 “Lisette?”